Mizogaki/MMSNControllers/README.md

 ## With CocoaPods
- Just add this line to your podfile
+ Just add this line to your podfile.
  ```
  pod 'SwipNavigationController', '1.0.0'
  ```
 ## Manual installation
+ Swipe and Button transition menu.
  Super simple.
 Just drag & drop SwipNavigationController.h/.m into your project.

 ## Usage
  The simplest way to get up and running with SwipNavigationController is to display a default view.
 Inside of your view controller, write  the following code: